sachnaror/report_creator/README.md

-## Uplaod Spreadsheet & Fetch JSON Response
+## Upload Spreadsheet & Fetch JSON Response

 ## API Documentation with Swagger

-This repository is jango with API endpoints documented using Swagger (check views.py and load your own xlsx sheet to run and see the JSON results).
+This repository is Python's Django with API endpoints documented using Swagger (check views.py and load your own xlsx sheet to run and see the JSON results).
 This `README.md` file explains how to set up and use Swagger to document our Django API.

 ## Setup